Descendants of the Sun: Adaptations

 A Chinese film adaptation produced by Huace Film & TV and directed by Zhang Yibai is planned.
 A book based on the script is also planned for release.

-A Philippine television adaptation produced by GMA Network was aired from February 10 to December 25, 2020 for 65 episodes.
+A Philippine television adaptation produced by GMA Network was aired from February 10 to December 25, 2020, for 65 episodes.

-A Vietnamese television adaptation titled "Hậu duệ mặt trời" was aired on September 2018 for 48 episodes.
+A Vietnamese television adaptation titled "Hậu duệ mặt trời" was aired in September 2018 for 48 episodes.